prempratapsingh/Boswell/README.md

 # Boswell
 A ChatGPT-based personal life story interviewer written in Swift for iOS.
 Named for the famous biographer James Boswell.

+v01: basic ChatGPT conversation (with voice) on iOS

 Here is the ChatGPT-4 conversation that generated this code:

 ---------